What’s the Outlook for Sustainable Seafood in 2018?

 While it was once common to fish for seafood with a single net or reel, commercial fishing is increasing rapidly to meet the world’s growing demand for this source of protein.
 However, commercial fishing can be both dangerous and harmful to the environment due to unsustainable practices.

-In 2018 and within the next several decades, the fish farm industry will likely rise.
-One major issue the industry must address is that of overfishing.
+One major issue the industry must address is overfishing.
 Wild fish populations need time to repopulate before their availability becomes scarce and nearly nonexistent.
-Commercial fisheries can focus on more readily available species, while giving others time to recover.
+Commercial fisheries can focus on more readily available species while giving others time to recover.

 2. Eating Your Fish on Ice